-Climate change will likely affect soil erosion and sediment yield at a wide variety of scales (Nearing et al., 2004; Li et al., 2006; Burt et al., 2016).
+Climate change will likely affect soil erosion and sediment yield across scales (e.g. Nearing et al., 2004; Li et al., 2006; Burt et al., 2016).
 However, assessing the impacts of environmental change on soil erosion and sediment yield at the large catchment scale remains one of the main challenges in soil erosion modelling (de Vente et al., 2013; Poesen, 2018).
-Most soil erosion and sediment yield models adopt simplified model formulations, are applied at low temporal resolutions, and in many cases only partly represent the impacts of changes in land use or climate conditions.
-This often leads to unreliable results that do not sufficiently increase process understanding or support decision making (de Vente et al., 2013).
-To overcome part of these limitations, we present a process-based, large-scale, soil erosion model, coupled to a hydrological model, which accounts for the most relevant factors determining soil erosion by water, including saturated and infiltration excess surface runoff, dynamic vegetation development, and sediment deposition.
+Most soil erosion and sediment yield models adopt simplified model formulations, are applied at low temporal resolutions, and often only partly represent the impacts of changes in land use or climate conditions.
+This often leads to unreliable results that do not sufficiently increase process understanding or support decision-making (de Vente et al., 2013).
+To overcome part of these limitations, we present a process-based, large-scale, soil erosion model, coupled to a hydrological model, that accounts for the most relevant factors determining soil erosion by water, including saturated and infiltration excess surface runoff, dynamic vegetation development and sediment deposition.

-Essentially, soil erosion by water occurs due to the impact of raindrops, overland flow, and river flow.
-Therefore, it is crucial to quantify raindrop impact, overland flow, and possible interactions with vegetation cover.
-Soil erosion due to the impact of raindrops is a function of the amount and the size of the raindrops that reach the soil surface (Morgan, 2005).
-Vegetation cover can reduce the impact of raindrops by interception, separating the precipitation into direct throughfall, which has a high impact, and leaf drainage, which has a lower impact (Morgan and Nearing, 2011).
-Therefore, assessment of soil erosion needs to account for spatial and temporal changes in vegetation cover.
-Nevertheless, most large-scale soil erosion assessments do not consider dynamic seasonal and inter-annual vegetation development.
-Previous studies have also shown that cropping patterns, inter-annual precipitation variability, and land use changes can have a significant impact on soil erosion rates (e.g. Maetens et al., 2012).
+First of all, soil erosion by water occurs by the impact of raindrops, overland flow and river flow.
+It is therefore crucial to quantify raindrop impact, overland flow and possible interactions with vegetation cover.
+Soil erosion by the impact of raindrops is a function of the amount and the size of the raindrops that reach the soil surface (Morgan, 2005).
+Vegetation cover can reduce the impact of raindrops by interception, separating the precipitation into direct throughfall, with a high impact, and leaf drainage, with a lower impact (Morgan and Nearing, 2011).
+Assessment of soil erosion, therefore, needs to account for spatial and temporal changes in vegetation cover.
+Nevertheless, most large-scale soil erosion assessments do not consider dynamic seasonal and inter-annual vegetation development, while previous studies have shown that cropping patterns, interannual precipitation variability and land use changes can have a significant impact on soil erosion rates (e.g. Maetens et al., 2012).

 Soil erosion is also a function of runoff (Morgan, 2005).
-Runoff generation depends on surface and subsurface processes and is a function of precipitation volume and intensity, soil moisture, and soil hydraulic properties (Kirkby, 1988).
+Runoff generation depends on surface and sub-surface processes and is a function of precipitation volume and intensity, soil moisture and soil hydraulic properties (Kirkby, 1988).
 Process-based models often incorporate a separate hydrological model to simulate surface runoff generation, which then directly forces soil erosion by runoff (Morgan, 2005).
 Surface runoff may be generated by several distinct processes, of which saturation excess and infiltration excess are the most common (Beven, 2012).
-Saturation excess surface runoff occurs when the soil water content reaches saturation, while infiltration excess surface runoff occurs when the precipitation intensity exceeds the soils infiltration capacity.
-However, many large-scale soil erosion models only consider saturation excess surface runoff, disregarding the infiltration excess surface runoff mechanism.
+Saturation excess surface runoff occurs when the soil water content reaches saturation, while infiltration excess surface runoff occurs when the precipitation intensity exceeds the soils infiltration excess surface runoff mechanism.
 Infiltration excess surface runoff is a sub-daily process that is often only implemented in event-scale models (e.g. Nearing et al., 1989; Morgan et al., 1998).
-Infiltration excess surface runoff is an especially important process in areas where the major part of soil erosion takes place during extreme rainfall events with high precipitation intensities (Mulligan, 1998; López-Bermúdez et al., 2002; Farnsworth and Milliman, 2003; González-Hidalgo et al., 2007, 2012).
+Infiltration excess surface runoff is an especially important process in areas where a major part of soil erosion takes place during extreme rainfall events with high precipitation intensities (Mulligan, 1998; López-Bermúdez et al., 2002; Farnsworth and Milliman, 2003; González-Hidalgo et al., 2012).